wkumari/draft-wkumari-dnsop-extended-error/README.md

-   This document is subject to BCP 78 and the IETF Trust's Legal Provisions Relating to IETF Documents (https://trustee.ietf.org/license-info) in effect on the date of publication of this document.
-Please review these documents
+   This document is subject to BCP 78 and the IETF Trust's Legal Provisions Relating to IETF Documents (https://trustee.ietf.org/license-info) in effect on the date of

-Kumari, et al.           Expires March 16, 2019                 [Page 1]
+Kumari, et al.           Expires March 25, 2019                 [Page 1]

 Internet-Draft       draft-ietf-dnsop-extended-error      September 2018

-   carefully, as they describe your rights and restrictions with respect to this document.
+   publication of this document.
+Please review these documents carefully, as they describe your rights and restrictions with respect to this document.
 Code Components extracted from this document must include Simplified BSD License text as described in Section 4.e of